atumat/atumat/README.md

 time & space complexity.
 My interest also lies in Web development.

-As part of my university coursework & projects, I have also worked in C++, Python, HTML, CSS and SQL.
+As part of my university coursework & projects, I have also worked in C++,C,HTML, CSS and SQL.
 While in school, I was ranked 791 worldwide in the International Informatics Olympiad in 2010.
 I am eager to apply my problem solving skills and strong CS fundamentals while working on challenging & impactful projects.